bozoracle/Nim/README.md

 # Nim
- Nim is a chinese game that depend on mathimatics. it use a technique of grundy number and mex to win the game.
+ Nim is a chinese game which depend on mathematics.
+It use a technique of grundy number and mex to absolutely win the game.